ROK Espresso Maker Review

 rok: the new kid on the block

 ROK first introduced a manual espresso machine in 2004 as the Presso but rereleased it as the ROK Press Manual Espresso Maker in 2012 with some improvements.
 It is committed to providing less complicated (think manual), simpler machines for producing high-quality cups of coffee.
+In 2019 the company launched a new version called, the ROK GC, which aims to make the device more durable.

 9 bars is within reach